-How Much Does It Cost to Run Cable Box?
+How Much Does It Cost to Run a Cable Box?

 A DVR cable box barely powers down: it draws nearly the same watts at 3 a.m. as during prime time, all year.
 At the US-average rate of 16.5¢/kWh, running a cable box costs about $3.01/month ($36.09/year) at typical use.
 Adjust the watts, hours, and your rate below for your exact number.